CLOUD Act: Passage and aftermath

 After being introduced in the 115th United States Congress as H.R.4943, the act was included as a section of the Consolidated Appropriations Act, 2018, an omnibus spending bill, which passed both houses of Congress and was signed into law, P.L.
 115–141, on March 23, 2018.

 On April 17, 2018, the Supreme Court, based on concurring briefs submitted by the Department of Justice, vacated the Microsoft Corp. v.
 United States and remanded it back to lower court to do the same, as the Department of Justice was able to secure a new warrant under the CLOUD Act and was no longer pursuing the initial warrant, rendering the case moot.

 International reactions

 The European Data Protection Supervisor (EDPS) viewed the CLOUD Act as a law in possible conflict with the GDPR.
 The German Commissioner for Data Protection has warned against the use of US based Amazon Web Services for storing sensitive data for the Federal Police.

 The law has been viewed as a parallel to China's National Intelligence Law.

 Following the CLOUD Act's passage, numerous countries have enacted measures to keep data within their borders.

+Extraterritorial scope

+The CLOUD Act allows United States authorities to request data from cloud providers and other covered service providers regardless of where the data is physically stored.
+The act is not limited to companies based in the United States.
+It applies to "all electronic communication service or remote computing service providers that operate or have a legal presence in the U.S".
+Courts can require parent companies to provide data held by their subsidiaries.